radius-project/radius/docs/content/getting-started/setup-vscode/index.md

 type: docs
 title: "Setup Visual Studio Code with the Radius extension"
 linkTitle: "Setup tools"
-description: "How to setup VSCode with the Radius extension for easy application authoring"
+description: "How to setup VS Code with the Radius extension for easy application authoring"
 weight: 20
 ---